vrandall66/front-end-submissions-public/1803/mod-3/personal-projects/marika_ross/checkin-1-template.md

 #### MVP
-An app where users can research and save favorite cheeses
+* An app where users can research and save favorite cheeses

 #### Nice To Haves
-a back-end for repeat user
+* a back-end for repeat user
+* wine

 #### Biggest Challenges
 I think time will be a big challenge for me.
 I am not the fastest coder, nor do I have the fastest logic brain.
 If there is a backend, I will most certainly have some challenges with that having never used one before.
 But I have several people I can reach out to.

 #### Instructor Notes

+* LOVE THIS IDEA!!!

 #### Deliverables for next checkin:

+* Setup file structure, react, redux and router
+* Start building out the UI
+* Add a user to the store
+* Make initial fetch and add data to the store
+* Linter
+* Keep you github issues current
+* Start testing